Who We Are

 In all its endeavors, Riverside Symphony strives to serve the art form and inspire adventurous listeners of all backgrounds to engage with classical music.

 - Numerous premieres of major orchestral works by today’s most important composers, six of them Riverside Symphony commissions;

 - Performances of rarely heard orchestral compositions by such masters as Haydn, Prokofiev, and Ravel;

 - The presentation of more than 50 world-class young soloists, many in their New York orchestral debuts;

-- Six internationally acclaimed recordings of contemporary orchestral works, one a 2000 Grammy Award nominee;
+- Seven internationally acclaimed recordings of contemporary orchestral works, one a 2000 Grammy Award nominee;

 - The Riverside Symphony International Composer Reading Project, a forum for composers worldwide, with a special competition for American composers.